Plumsail/workflow-actions-pack-docs/source/how-to/Move list item attachments to Document Set.rst

-sHow to move list item attachments to document set
+How to move list item attachments to document set
 ################################################

 This article explains how to move list item with attachments to SharePoint document set.
 This approach works in workflows for SharePoint 2013 / 2016 as well as for SharePoint Online in Office 365.